onikolaiev/ado.tools/docs/Invoke-ADOProjectMigration.md

 ## OUTPUTS

 ## NOTES
-This function follows PSFramework best practices for logging and error handling.
+This function uses PSFramework for logging and exception handling.

 Author: Oleksandr Nikolaiev (@onikolaiev)